MeghaJJadhav/ThreatTorch/README.md

 The GUI simulates a user entering traffic features and receiving an “Attack” or “Benign” prediction.

-Current limitation: UI is static and not fully responsive (best viewed on desktop).
+Current limitation: UI is static and not fully responsive if you want a demo reach out to me on meghajjadhav17@gmail.com.